merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/04_Zones.md

 ![Zones Manager - Manage Zones - Add / Edit Zone - Subzones](zone-zone-edit-subzones-700x359.png)

-Each zone can include a number of subzones in it for the flexibility.
+Each zone can include a number of subzones in it.
 Each subzone can be defined as country, region, exact zip code or zip codes range.
+For example, say, that your general zone is Canada.
+You could then have a list of all the postal codes that you want to include in that zone.
+For Canada, because the postal codes include numbers and letters, you would use the wildcard option.
+This allows you to enter "1H1*" or "H1H*", which would say that anything that starts with "1H1" or "H1H", would be included.

 Note, region select is available for the specific countries only with "regions data" installed initially.